EDoesCode/NBA-HackLights/README.md

 # NBA-HackLights

-Stitches together highlights from a selected day for easy viewings.
+Stitches together NBA highlights from a selected day for easy viewings.
+Created at UCF's KnightHacks 2019 Hackathon.
-Sean DOES know what he is doing.